neonexus/sails-react-bootstrap-webpack/README.md

 ## Main Features

-+ Automatic (incoming) request logging (manual outgoing), via Sails models / hooks.
+* Automatic (incoming) request logging (manual outgoing), via Sails models / hooks.
-+ Setup for Webpack auto-reload dev server.
+* Setup for Webpack auto-reload dev server.
-+ Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
+* Setup so Sails will serve Webpack-built bundles as separate apps (so, a marketing site, and an admin site can live side-by-side).
-+ Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
+* Includes [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) to make using Bootstrap styles / features with React easier.
-+ Schema validation and enforcement for `PRODUCTION`.
+* Schema validation and enforcement for `PRODUCTION`.
 This repo is set up for `MySQL`.
 If you plan to use a different datastore, you will likely want to disable the schema validation and enforcement feature inside [`config/bootstrap.js`](config/bootstrap.js).
 See [schema validation and enforcement](#schema-validation-and-enforcement) for more info.
+* Can enforce password creation isn't found in [PwnedPasswords]()

 ## Branch Warning
 The `master` branch is experimental, and the [release branch](https://github.com/neonexus/sails-react-bootstrap-webpack/tree/release) (or the [`releases section`](https://github.com/neonexus/sails-react-bootstrap-webpack/releases)) is where one should base their use of this template.